 - In-class participation, with synchronous interactions between students, is essential to mastering the outcomes of this course.
 During class students are encouraged to think aloud, ask questions of each other, and respond to one another's work.
 These interactions cannot be successfully duplicated if you are not present in class. - We will use a classroom response system called TopHat to give in-class clicker questions.
 Students must purchase access to TopHat for use in class. - Students must have access to their calculator and textbook during every class meeting.

 B. Course Requirements

-• In-class participation and quizzes: 250 points
+• TopHat participation: 200 points

-Students are expected to attend all classes, participation points will be determined from Top Hat gradebook.
-Several in-class quizzes will be given during the semester.
+Students are expected to attend all classes and finish activities on TopHat, participation points will be determined from Top Hat gradebook.

-• Tests: 100 2 = 200 points
+• Tests: 1002 = 200 points